picsavary/lorem-ipsum-bundle/README.md

 ```
 ## Extending the Word List
 You can add your *own* words to the word generator!
-To do that, create a class that implements `WordProviderInterface`:
+To do that in your app, create a class that implements `WordProviderInterface`:

 ```php
 namespace App\Service;

 use Amps\LoremIpsumBundle\WordProviderInterface;

 class CustomWordProvider implements WordProviderInterface {
     //